georgehrlin/LaunchSchool_2024-relaunch/rb100/2_variables/notes.md

 ### Variable Scope and Blocks
 A block is a piece of code that follows a method's invocation, delimited by either curly braces `{}` or `do/end`.
-With blocks, within the inner scope of a block variables initialized in an outer scope can be accessed, but not vice versa.
+With blocks, from within the inner scope of a block variables initialized in an outer scope can be accessed, but not vice versa.
 ```ruby
 a = 1